bchainhub/dapp-sveltekit-boilerplate/README.md

 - `BCH_DB_URL`: Database URL.
 - `BCH_DB_AUTH_TOKEN`: Database authentication token.
 - `BCH_DB_SSL`: Enable or disable SSL for Postgres database.
+- `ORB_ENABLE`: Enable or disable Orb blockchain.
+Default is true (enabled).
+- `ORB_URL`: Orb blockchain URL for static use.
+Keep it undefined to use dynamic structure.

 Generate the authentication secret key, cleaning token, JWT secret in secure way or using the following command: